ap-pauloafonso/jokenpo-core-ng/README.md

 ![](./media/demo.gif)

-## Funcionalidades
+## Features
-* Jogar contra o computador
+* Play with the computer
-* Cadastro/Login
+* Register/login
-* Verificação de Email
+* Email verification
-* ranking
+* Ranking

 ## Docker
-Para desenvolver eu utilizei 2 imagens docker, uma para o sql server e outra para o rabbitmq as imagens utilizadas estão no arquivo ```./docker_env.txt```
+For development it was use 2 docker run commands, for the sql server and for the rabbitmq.
+These commands can be found on the file: ```./docker_env.txt```

+## Things to improve
+* Use docker-compose

-## Solução / Dependências
+## Solution / Dependencies
-* JokenpoAPI - tomar conta de todo a lógica envolvendo o jogo e a autenticação
-* EmailAPI - tomar conta da confirmação de email (obrigatória caso nescessite a confirmação de email)
+* JokenpoAPI - Game logic and authentication
+* EmailAPI -Email related stuff such as confirmation
-* Angular - interface gráfica para o usuario
+* Angular - User interface
-* rabbitmq - para comunicação entre a JokenpoAPI e o EmailAPI (obrigatória caso nescessite a confirmação de email)
+* rabbitmq - Comunication between JokenpoAPI and EmailAPI
-* SQLServer - banco para guardar as informações, os scripts estão no ```./scripts.sql```
+* SQLServer - Scripts can be found on the file ```./scripts.sql```